List of The Archers characters: Friends and lovers

 Sophie Barlow (Moir Leslie) a fashion designer who was once engaged to David and once involved much of Ambridge in her fashion shows.
 A few years later, the same actress played the vicar, Janet Fisher, but after Fisher had in turn been written out, Barlow herself reappeared in August 2006.
 She flirted with David and made a play to have an affair with him, having been resistant to intimacy before.
 When the reality of her flirting dawned on the naïf David he backed away and Barlow returned to London.
 David's wife Ruth had meanwhile in exasperation at David's apparent affair fallen in love with the farm's contractor Sam.

 Colonel Freddy Danby (Norman Shelley and Ballard Berkeley) lodged with Laura Archer at Ambridge Hall.
 A widower, he always wanted to marry her, but it was not to be.
 When she died, her property was left to a New Zealand relative, and the colonel was cut out.
 He eventually left the village to live with an old Army friend in Bristol.

 Siobhan Donovan (formerly Hathaway, Caroline Lennon) moved into Honeysuckle Cottage in 1999 with her husband, new local doctor Tim Hathaway.
 Their marriage came under strain when Siobhan miscarried a much-wanted baby and Tim became close to Ambridge's vicar Janet Fisher.
 It collapsed completely after Tim discovered Siobhan's affair with Brian Aldridge.
 On 14 November 2002, Siobhan gave birth to Brian's child Ruairí, but she moved to Germany after Brian refused to leave Jennifer.
 Siobhan made occasional appearances in The Archers when Brian made clandestine visits to Germany to see his son, while supposedly on business trips to Hungary.
-Siobhan's revelation in 2007 that she had terminal cancer, and her request to Brian to care for Ruairí after her death, brought another crisis to the relationship of Brian and Jennifer, who eventually agreed to Brian's request for them to raise Ruairí together.
-She died from cancer on 31 May 2007. and Ruairí came to Ambridge to live with his father, although much of his care falls, not without a struggle, on his father's wife, Jennifer.
+Siobhan's revelation in 2007 that she had terminal cancer, and her request that Brian care for Ruairí after her death, brought another crisis to Brian and Jennifer's relationship; Jennifer eventually agreed to Brian's request for them to raise Ruairí together.
+Siobhan died from cancer on 31 May 2007 and Ruairí came to Ambridge to live with his father, although much of his care fell, not without a struggle, on his father's wife, Jennifer.
 The circumstances of Ruairí's arrival briefly engulfed the village in gossip and, for some, scandal.
 In 2020 Caroline Lennon played the part again, to record a message Siobhan had left on a CD for Ruairi to hear on his 18th birthday.

 Carl (Nicholas Bailey) was Amy Franks's ex-boyfriend.
 When Amy asked Carl about moving into together, he broke up with her.
 Amy later learnt that Carl was married, and a rift developed between her and Usha after it emerged that Usha had already known this.
 Eventually, Amy attempted to get Carl back, but he cruelly brushed her off.

 Iftikar Shah (Pal Aron) is a maths teacher, who runs cricket coaching sessions for Ambridge residents.
 Believed to be 29 years old and born in Stechford, Birmingham.